Blog

 Zoho People

 Zoho People is a cost-effective option for small businesses, offering HR management, time tracking, and employee self-service features.
-As a tool, it helps businesses streamline their HR processes and improve overall efficiency.
+As a tool, it helps businesses streamline their processes with HR automation best practices and improve overall efficiency.

 9. Deel - Best for remote teams

-Deel is perfect for companies looking to expand globally with speed, flexibility, and legal compliance.
-It is an all-in-one platform that simplifies the way you manage your global team: onboarding, payroll, offboarding, and everything in between.
+Deel suits companies looking to expand globally with speed, flexibility, and legal compliance.
+It is a platform that simplifies the way companies manage their global team: onboarding, payroll, offboarding, and everything in between.

 10. Gusto - Best for US companies looking for an all-in-one solution